TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 80/Psalms 80.16.md

 ---

-It is burned with fire, it is cut down: They perish at the rebuke of thy countenance.
+It's burned with fire.
+It's cut down.
+They perish at your rebuke.